leo-editor/leo-editor/leo/doc/importers.md

 Stage 1, **`i.gen_lines`**, generates nodes.
 Most importers override `i.gen_lines`; a few use `i.gen_lines` as it is.

 Stage 2, **`i.post_pass`**, is an optional post-pass.
 When present, x.post_pass reassigns lines to new nodes.
 Several importers defining a do-nothing x.post_pass.
-Other importers perform only part default i.post_pass processing.
+Other importers perform only part default `i.post_pass` processing.

 Stage 3, **`i.finish`**, sets `p.b` in all generated nodes using the hidden `v._import_lines` machinery used in the line-oriented API.
 Manipulating `p.b` directly would be a huge performance bug.
 Importers should never have to override this final stage.

 Stage 4, **`i.check`**, performs perfect import checks.
-The rst and markdown importers disable this check by defining do-nothing overrides of i.check.
+The rst and markdown importers disable this check by defining do-nothing overrides of `i.check`.

 The following sections discuss `i.gen_lines`, the line-oriented API, and how importers indent lines properly.
 ##i.gen lines & helpers
 **`i.gen_lines`** is the first stage of the pipeline.
 It allocates lines from the input file to outline nodes, creating those nodes as needed.
 Several importers override this method, or its helpers.
 These helpers are important, but they won't be discussed here.
 If you're interested, consult the source code.

 **`i.scan_line`** is an optional helper for importers having strings, comments, etc. It calls `i.scan_dict` for every character of a line, returning a `ScanState` object describing the state at the *end* of the line just scanned.
-Few (no?) importers override i.scan_line.
+Few importers override `i.scan_line`.
 Instead, subclasses override **`i.update`**, as described [later](importers.md#scanstate-protocols).

 **`i.scan_dict`** matches patterns against the character at position `i` of a line.
 Pattern matching is very fast because the code uses **scanning dictionaries**.
 Scanning dictionaries define the syntax of strings, comments, docstrings, etc.

 **`i.get_new_dict`** returns the scanning dictionary for a particular combination of context and language.
-Some importers can use i.get_new_dict as it is because this method understands the format of strings and uses the language's comment delimiters.
+Some importers can use `i.get_new_dict` as it is because this method understands the format of strings and uses the language's comment delimiters.

 Importers for langauges that have more complex syntax override `i.get_new_dict`.
 The PHP importer even overrides (hacks) `i.scan_dict` so that it can handle heredoc strings.